metrorailings/OwlBlog/content/posts/week-3-insights-1.md

 ## Buccaneers @ Rams

 The Rams offensive line being beaten hard at the line of scrimmage so far...why they're not hurrying up, I don't know why.

+***

+## Jets @ Broncos

+Denver's rookie halfback is impressing so far, but credit is also due to the team's run blocking.